florianheinemann/www-passwordless-net/resources/content/deepdive.md

 ```

 ### Different tokens
 You can generate your own tokens.
 This is not recommended except you face delivery constraints such as SMS-based authentication.
-If you reduce the complexity of the token, please consider reducing as well the lifetime of the token (see above):
+If you reduce the complexity of your tokens, please consider reducing as well the lifetime of the tokens (see above):
 ```javascript
 passwordless.addDelivery(
 	function(tokenToSend, uidToSend, recipient, callback) {